prodgang/prod/words/prod/defs.md

 Since $3 = [0, 1]$, we really should have written $8 = [[0, 1]]$.
 But wait - what is $1$?
 Technically, it would be $[0] = [0, 0] = ...$, but let's just call it $[]$.
 So at last, $8$ becomes $[[0, []]]$.

-More generally, in order to productively write a number as a list of its exponents, we must first write the exponents as a list of their exponents, but that means we need to write those exponents etc etc. In short, we must make productive numbers *recursive*!
+More generally, in order to productively write a number as a list of its exponents, we must first write the exponents as a list of their exponents, but that means we need to write those exponents etc etc. In short, we must make productive numbers recursive!

 Rather than working from additive to productive, its a little easier to define productive numbers from scratch and then see later how they can be related to additive numbers.
 Also, productive numbers is a mouthful so I'll call them *prods*.